luismanuelamengual/NeoGroup-Framework/README.md

 # NeoGroup-Sparks

 NeoGroup-Sparks is an open source, easy to use framework for java.
-Its MVC oriented and supports applications modules to expand the framework capabilities
+Its MVC oriented and supports application modules to expand the framework capabilities

 Getting started
 ---------------